 The course will provide a basis for understanding society and the social, as it offers students the most important theoretical inputs from the history of sociology as well as current social problems and questions.
 Students will informed about most influential sociological thinking and thinkers and will analyse social processes and phenomena.
-The relationship between the individual and society will be explored; the role and the place of individual in different social situations (with special emphasis on childhood and adolescence) in different social institutions (with а special emphasis on family and school).
-The course will red. prof. dr. Eva D. Bahovec izr. prof. dr. Zdravko Kobe doc. dr. Igor Pribac red. prof. dr. Milica Antić Gaber red. prof. dr. Rudi Rizman include analysis of the core sociological agenda: social inequalities, social exclusion, poverty, social policy which as it is important to the individual and to society.
-It will also analyse the needs and options for the study of religions as value systems to which a differentiated approach has to be developed within ethical and democratic citizenship education in a pluralist society.
+The relationship between the individual and society will be explored; the role and the place of individual in situations different social (with а special emphasis on childhood and adolescence) in different social institutions (with a special emphasis on family and school).
+The course will include analysis of the core sociological agenda: